-Going back to my saltwater topic from earlier, I did a search for “saltwater fish tanks” to see if there are any other blogs out there covering this topic.
-I used the Ahrefs Chrome extension that shows a website’s domain rating directly on the SERPs.
+Going back to the saltwater topic from earlier, we did a search for “saltwater fish tanks” to see if there are any other blogs out there covering this topic.
+We used the Ahrefs Chrome extension that shows a website’s domain rating directly on the SERPs.

-It wasn’t until the 7th result that I found a blog dedicated to saltwater fish tanks: http://www.saltwatersmarts.com/.
-I went to the 2nd and 3rd pages of Google results and I did not find any other blogs focusing on this topic, only more fish tank stores trying to sell me something.
+It wasn’t until the 7th result that we found a blog dedicated to saltwater fish tanks: http://www.saltwatersmarts.com/.
+We went to the 2nd and 3rd pages of Google results and didn’t find any other blogs focusing on this topic, only more fish tank stores trying to sell us something.

-I was curious to see how the site was performing, so I plugged it into Ahrefs site explorer tool.
-This is what I found.
+We were curious to see how the site was performing, so we plugged it into Ahrefs site explorer tool.
+This is what we found.

 Despite the high keyword difficulty and competition, you can still be successful if you are matching a different search intent.
 In this example, all of Saltwater Smarts competitors are trying to attract searchers looking to buy; while Saltwater Smarts is attracting searchers looking to learn.